The Email

 “Really?”

 “Yeah.
 I’ve worked for Wiring Co. for almost a year now.
 It’s not a good company.
 Rico, Garret, Jerry, and a bunch of others are great.
-It’s the higher-ups that are at fault.
+It’s the higher-ups that are at fault for the lack of standards here.
 All good or bad decisions filter down to the bottom.
 Problems start and end with them.
+I will interject and say there is a lot more assumed risk in these jobs.
+You kind of have to get over it if you want to do any kind of trade skill.
 Overall, I am used to it, so I don’t mind it.
-But for an outsider like you, who has never done this kind of trade before.
-It must have been surprising.”
+But for an outsider like you, who has never done this kind of job before, it must have been surprising.”

 Jimmy was slack-jawed at the response.